5 reasons talking to yourself is good for you

 Research has shown that the mind doesn’t differentiate between talking to yourself out loud or in your head.
 You should engage in whatever form of self-talk is most comfortable for you, so long as the act is conscious and in the proper context.

-The most beneficial forms of self-talk are either instructional or link thought and action.
+The most beneficial forms of self-talk are either instructional or effective at linking thought and action.
 They help you approach the task at hand, take you through each step, and encourage you along the way.
 Random, context-inappropriate ramblings are far less beneficial and may be a sign of an unfocused mind or some deeper mental anguish.

 For example, there are times when self-talk is not beneficial.
 Telling yourself to stop thinking and go back to sleep is probably the very thought bouncing you from dreamland.
 Speaking the command aloud like a mantra is even worse—and will certainly not endear you to your partner come 6 a.m.